PavolGrofcik/Agel/README.md

 The username and password for login are `postgres` and `postgres` (for test use case only!)
 Now you should see DAG pipeline called **AgelETL** and you can launch it manually.

+In this case, the processed data will be located in agel-airflow_scheduler container, because DAGs will be executed in this container.

+In order to access the processed data, run following command:
+``docker exec -it agel-airflow_scheduler bash``
+It will login you to the airflow scheduler container and then you can navigate to `./scripts/data_final/` for final processed data.

 In order to stop the containers, run following command:
 ``docker compose down``